LaboonCourses/CS1632_Summer/exercises/Exercise_Rust_Supplemental.md

 ## Supplemental Rust Exercise

-With a partner, develop a tic-tac-toe game in Rust, using the following functional requirements:
+With a partner, develop a self-playing game I am calling "Absurd-Tac-Toe" in Rust, using the following functional requirements:

-1. The player shall be asked to enter their name and this name shall be stored.
+1. The user shall be asked to enter the names of twoplayers.
+Both of these player's names shall be stored.
+If there are any errors in entering their names, their names should be DEFAULT1 and DEFAULT2.
-1. The player plays as X and gets the first move.
-1. The player enters their moves in the format 0,2.
+1. The first player entered plays as X and gets the first move.
+The second player plays as O and gets the second move.
-1. If the entered move is not in the format n,n where n > 0 and n < 2, then display "Invalid move entered".
-1. If the entered move is not an empty square, then display "That square is already marked".
-2. The computer chooses a random free square to mark as an O.
+2. Each player chooses a random square to mark as an X or O (the first player will always enter X's and the second player will always enter O's).
-3. If the computer or player wins, then display "Computer wins!" or "*Player* wins" respectively, display statistics (see below) and exit.
-In the latter case, *Player* should be replaced by the user's name (entered earlier).
-4. If there is a tie (no valid moves left), then display "Tie!", display statistics (see below), and exit.
+3. Unlike normal tic-tac-toe, you may override other squares.
+That is, if the first player has an X on a square, the second player may change it to an O.
+3. After each iteration, print the board, with X indicated as 'X', O indicated as 'O', and Empty indicated as '.' (period).
+3. After 100 iterations, the player with the most of their mark on the board (X or O) wins, and the other player loses.
+If there is the same number, the game is tied.
+Display who won, or if there was a tie, using the following formats:
+  1. "*Player1* won!  *Player2* lost!"
+  2. "*Player1* and *Player2* tied!"
+3. Finally, print out the number of turns it took to win.
+This should increment once for each iteration (X or O player making a mark).

 It should follow some implementation requirements:

+1. Printing the board should be in its own method which accepts a borrowed Board type and returns nothing.
-1. Validation of moves should be in a separate method.
-That is, have a method which accepts the move as a String and returns a Result indicating the move.
+1. Checking for a win should be in its own method which accepts a borrowed Board type and returns an enum GameStatus.
-2. The tic-tac-toe board shall be a 3x3 array.
+2. The tic-tac-toe board shall be a 3x3 array of Squares.
 Note that the size of arrays in Rust is fixed at COMPILE time!
 3. Have an enum Square which consists of three possible values: X, O, and Empty.
+3. Have an enum GameStatus which consists of three possible values Player1Win and Player2Win.
 3. The array shall be of type Square.
 3. Use match instead of if statements whenever possible.
+Trust me, your life will be easier!
 4. There should be no compiler warnings or errors.